timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

     * (B) 2 members shall represent entities engaged in offshore drilling.

-    * (C) 2 members shall represent entities engaged in the support, by offshore supply vessels or other vessels, of offshore mineral and oil operations, including geophysical services.
+    * (C) 2 members shall represent entities engaged in the support, by offshore supply vessels or other vessels, of offshore operations.

-    * (D) 1 member shall represent entities engaged in the construction of offshore exploration and recovery facilities.
+    * (D) 1 member shall represent entities engaged in the construction of offshore facilities.

-    * (E) 1 member shall represent entities engaged in diving services related to offshore construction, inspection, and maintenance.
+    * (E) 1 member shall represent entities providing diving services to the offshore industry.

-    * (F) 1 member shall represent entities engaged in safety and training services related to offshore exploration and construction.
+    * (F) 1 member shall represent entities providing safety and training services to the offshore industry.

-    * (G) 1 member shall represent entities engaged in pipelaying services related to offshore construction.
+    * (G) 1 member shall represent entities providing subsea engineering, construction, or remotely operated vehicle support to the offshore industry.

-    * (H) 2 members shall represent individuals employed in offshore operations and, of the 2, 1 shall have recent practical experience on a vessel or offshore unit involved in the offshore mineral and energy industry.
+    * (H) 2 members shall represent individuals employed in offshore operations and, of the 2, 1 shall have recent practical experience on a vessel or offshore unit involved in the offshore industry.

-    * (I) 1 member shall represent national environmental entities.
+    * (I) 1 member shall represent national environmental entities and entities providing environmental protection, compliance, or response services to the offshore industry.

-    * (J) 1 member shall represent deepwater ports.
+    * (J) 1 member shall represent entities engaged in offshore oil exploration and production on the Outer Continental Shelf adjacent to Alaska.

     * (K) 1 member shall represent the general public (but not a specific environmental group).